 - 3 tablespoons honey or other sweetener of your choice

-- 1 ½ cups vanilla nonfat Greek yogurt (I used Chobani)
+- 1 ½ cups 2% vanilla Greek yogurt

-- Place the strawberries and 2 tablespoons honey in a food processor and puree until it is smooth with some small chunks of fruit.
+- Place the strawberries and 2 tablespoons honey in a food processor and purée until it is smooth with some small chunks of fruit.

 - Mix the yogurt and remaining tablespoon honey in a bowl until smooth.

 - Spoon 2-3 teaspoons of the strawberry puree into the bottom of each popsicle mold and then spoon about 1 ½ tablespoons yogurt on top of the fruit.
-Repeat with another layer each of strawberry puree and yogurt.
+Repeat with another layer each of strawberry purée and yogurt.